PendaRed/sackfixtests/README.md

 JDK 1.8, Scala 2.11.

-## Does your client need to do anything special?
+## Does your server need to do anything special?

 The tests require that should you receive a NewOrderSingle then you should reply with an ExecutionReport.
 For instance, see T8_ResendRequestSpec.